mkdocs/mkdocs/docs/user-guide/configuration.md

 Project settings are always configured by using a YAML configuration file in the project directory named `mkdocs.yml`.

-As a miniumum this configuration file must contain the `site_name` and `pages` settings.
+As a miniumum this configuration file must contain the `site_name` setting.
 All other settings are optional.

 ## Project information